firattamur/spring-crawler/README.md

 Spring-Crawler is a fun showcase project demonstrating web crawling capabilities for products from [hepsiburada.com](https://www.hepsiburada.com/), with data persistence in a PostgreSQL database.

+> PS: This project is for educational purposes only.
+Please respect the terms of service of the websites you crawl and do not use this project for unethical purposes.

 ## 🚀 Features

 - Crawl product data from hepsiburada.com